 Differentiation is good.
 Very very good.
-I made the point in my post about the Ottawa Shawarma scene that in a crowded, undifferentiated marketplace, finding a catchy gimmick is a great way to get people to remember you.
+I made the point in my post about the Ottawa Shawarma scene that in a crowded, site undifferentiated marketplace, for sale finding a catchy gimmick is a great way to get people to remember you.
 This unfortunately is the other side of the “personal branding” coin.

-Yes, I noticed it.
+Yes, cheap I noticed it.
 Yes, I remembered it.
 But no, I’m not going to buy a house from you my Scottish friend.

 A good tag line should do at leat one of the following a) tell me what you do if I don’t already know, b) tell me how you do your thing better than anyone else, and / or c) make an emotional connection to show me how “sympatico” you are with me – how you think like I do about your subject area.